Throupy/staticblog/content/blog/2023-07-05-tryhackme-the-marketplace-writeup.md

 \r\nYour new password is: @b_ENXkGYUCAv3zJ
 ```

-T﻿his message was sent to user with id `3`, which we can lookup in the users table and find out that it belongs to the user `jake`

-Let's now log in as Jake via SSH and get the user flag.
-Typing `sudo -l` will tell us what programs we can run and as what users - this is a good command to memorize for privilege escalation
+Once I have obtained Jake's temporary password, "@b_ENXkGYUCAv3zJ," I proceed to log in as Jake via SSH and retrieve the user flag.
+After entering the provided password and getting the first flag, I can proceed to check my sudo privileges and available programs by typing `sudo -l`:

 ```shell
 ssh jake@10.10.15.67